- What Are Dive Watches?

-After each dive, its extremely important to clean your watch, like you would the rest of your equipment, with fresh water to eliminate salt and possible sand.
+After each dive, it's essential to clean your watch like you would the rest of your equipment.
+Use fresh water to eliminate salt and possible sand.

 Do not keep the watch wet: let it dry in the air, but avoiding direct sun exposure.

-Avoid leaving the watch exposed to the sun for a long period of time before a dive, as the sudden change of temperature could irreversibly damage the watch, losing its tightness.
-And there you have it, all of the factors to consider when picking the best divewatch for you in 2019.
+Avoid leaving the watch exposed to the sun for an extended period of time before a dive, as the sudden change of temperature could irreversibly damage the watch, losing its tightness.
+And there you have it, all of the factors to consider when picking the best dive watch for you in 2019.